martynakr/git-poland/README.md

 # git-poland

-We are learning how to use Git.
+We are learning to use Git.

+Adding some more text.